cyfung1031/npm-on-windows/README.md

 ## npm 1.4.9?

-* This is the last offical release of npm in the form of zip file (old npm.cmd and old node_modules)
+* This is the last official release of npm in the form of zip file (old npm.cmd and old node_modules)
 * We use this old tool to install the new npm
 * Delete npm 1.4.9 after installation of new npm